dosbox-staging/dosbox-staging/website/docs/about/index.md

 ## Non-goals

 - **Support old, end-of-life operating systems** (e.g., Windows 7 or older, OS/2,
-  or Mac OS X 10.5 or older) and limited CPU/memory hardware, which are constraints the original [DOSBox](https://www.dosbox.com/) continues to support.
+  Mac OS X 10.5 or older) and limited CPU/memory hardware, which are constraints the original [DOSBox](https://www.dosbox.com/) continues to support.